 - life-threatening skin reactions

-Other side effects of NSAIDs, including CELEBREX are stomach pain, constipation, diarrhea, indigestion, heartburn, nausea, vomiting, and dizziness.
+Other side effects of NSAIDs, including CELEBREX, are stomach pain, constipation, diarrhea, gas, heartburn, nausea, vomiting, and dizziness.

 Please see Full Prescribing Information, including BOXED WARNING, and Medication Guide.